-Station Earth wins CEDIA Electronic Lifestyles® awards for “Best Hidden Installation” and “Best Integrated System” at CEDIA 2014 with one of the largest residential projects to feature the ELAN g!
+Station Earth wins CEDIA Electronic Lifestyles® awards for “Best Hidden Installation” and “Best Integrated System” at CEDIA 2014 with one of the largest residential projects to feature the Nice/ELAN g!
 System.

 To win the two awards for “Best Hidden Installation,” Station Earth designed several key hidden components, starting with a TV that swivels down out of a wall, where it is stored sideways to conserve space.
 In the anamorphic theater room a hidden button within the front millwork opens a concealed door to reveal the true show stopper – three full size equipment racks levitating off the floor, held on a custom made cradle that motorizes back and forth in its room when servicing or upgrading is required.
 The cradle glides on steel I-beams, held in place and riding on the same wheels that are used on roller coaster tracks.
 The overhead I-beams are welded to structural steel bolted into the home’s foundation and adjacent walls.
 All the wiring for the home’s automation system and theater room is cascaded into the hanging rack assembly on industrial cable management cat tracks to prevent binding or pinching when the rack assembly is moved back and forth.